Who's Who at STM

 Matt McKay is Director of Communication & Events.
 He is a Chartered Public Relations Practitioner who has worked across STM, transport and engineering for the past 15 years.
 He is responsible for Association communications, both externally and with the membership.
 He also directs STM events working with Jo Dinnage.

-Matt is a past board member of the Chartered Institute of Public Relations and a regular industry speaker on digital communications, and measurement and evaluation techniques.
+Matt is a Fellow and past board member of the Chartered Institute of Public Relations and a regular industry speaker on digital communications, and measurement and evaluation techniques.

 Eefke Smit is the Director of Standards and Technology of the International Association of STM Publishers (see www.stm-assoc.org ) and coordinates the activities for STM members in the areas of technology developments and standards, such as for research data, text and data mining and digital preservation.
 She coordinates the work of the STM Future Lab Group and the STM Research Data group and organizes STM Innovations seminars in Europe and the US and several webinars for STM members.